kdrag0n/safetynet-fix/README.md

 # Universal SafetyNet Fix

 This is a universal fix for SafetyNet on devices with hardware attestation and unlocked bootloaders.
-It defeats both hardware attestation and the new SafetyNet ctsProfile updates released on January 12, 2021.
+It defeats both hardware attestation and the new SafetyNet CTS profile updates released on January 12, 2021.
 The only requirement is that you can pass basic attestation, which requires a valid combination of device and model names, build fingerprints, and security patch levels.
 Passing basic attestation is out-of-scope for this module.

 No device-specific features (such as the new Pixel-exclusive Google Assistant design or screen-off voice match) will be lost with this fix.

 MagiskHide is required if the device is rooted.

-Android 8.0, 8.1, 9, 10, and 11 are supported.
-Heavy OEM skins are not officially supported, but it may work on them depending on your luck and the particular ROM in question.
+Android versions 8 through 11 are supported.
+Heavy OEM skins are not officially supported, but they may work depending on your luck and the particular ROM in question.

 ## How does it work?

-In order to enforce SafetyNet security, Google Play Services is now using hardware attestation for ctsProfile validation in all cases, even when basic attestation is selected.
+In order to enforce SafetyNet security, Google Play Services is now using hardware attestation for CTS profile validation in all cases, even when basic attestation is selected.
 The SafetyNet API response from GMS will report that basic attestation was used, but under the hood, hardware attestation is always used regardless of the reported state.